Skip to main content

 Plans and Coverage

-GeoBlue offers two product lines: Voyager plans for long-term expats and Trekker plans for travelers.
+GeoBlue offers two product lines: Voyager plans for long-term expats (6+ months) and Trekker plans for shorter trips.
 Most expats will want a Voyager plan.

 Annual Maximum $1M $2.5M $5M